GerritCodeReview/plugins_rate-limiter/src/main/resources/Documentation/config.md

 Rate Limits
 -----------

-The defined rate limits are stored in a `rate-limiter.config` file in the `{review_site}/etc` directory.
+The defined rate limits and user groups for email notification are stored in a `rate-limiter.config file in the {review_site}/etc` directory.
 Rate limits are defined per user group and rate limit type.
+Notification user groups are defined by setting 'recipients' in 'sendemail' section. 'recipients' setting specifies user groups, which members will receive notification emails.

 Example: